espocrm/documentation/docs/user-guide/emails.md

 *As of v7.3.*

-Group email folders are shared for teams.
+Group Email Folders are shared for teams.
 Admin can create group email folders and specify which teams have access to a particular folder.

 If an email is moved from a group folder to a personal folder or the Inbox, it will unlink the email from that group folder.
 If a user moves an email from a group folder to the Trash or Archive, the email won't be unlinked from the group folder, meaning that other users will still see that email in the group folder.